-Single Sign On (SSO, not to be confused with Jetpack SSO) is possible for clients using any identity provider (IdP) that supports SAML (or Security Assertion Markup Language (SAML) can be enabled for WordPress sites.
-VIP does not support other SSO technologies at this time.
-We also cannot install any middleware required in some Shibboleth configurations.
+Single Sign On (SSO, not to be confused with Jetpack SSO) is possible for VIP sites using any identity provider (IdP) that supports Security Assertion Markup Language (SAML) can be enabled for WordPress sites.
+VIP does not support other SSO technologies at this time, and cannot install any middleware required in some Shibboleth configurations.
 Most IdP’s can support SAML.

 Set up the Identity Provider (IdP)

-SAML IdP’s require you to register the VIP Go application as a service provider.
-They have different ways of approaching this but the purpose is to:
+SAML IdPs require that the VIP application is registered as a service provider.
+SAML IdPs have different ways of approaching this but the purpose is to:

 - Set up the application as a legitimate service provider

-- Tell the IdP where and how to communicate with your VIP Go application
+- Tell the IdP where and how to communicate with the VIP application

-- Generate the certificate and URLs the IdP will use to send and encrypt communication with the VIP Go application
+- Generate the certificate and URLs the IdP will use to send and encrypt communication with the VIP application

-Here’s the documentation for creating custom applications on most major IdP’s:
+Documentation for creating custom applications for some common IdP’s:

 - The ACS location, usually